-Update: On May 11, 2017, the White House indicated President Trump would sign an executive order establishing a commission to review alleged voter fraud and vote suppression in the American election system.
+Update: On May 11, 2017, the White House indicated President Trump would sign an executive order establishing a commission to review alleged voter fraud and anti-voter actions and sentiment in the American election system.
 Read our statement here.

 President Donald Trump announced this morning he will be asking for a major investigation into voter fraud, which he believes should address 3-5 million people voting illegally.
 Studies conducted on both sides of the political aisle have proven there is no evidence of widespread fraud and both Republicans and Democrats have outwardly stated this is not a problem in our democracy.